exalearn/colmena/docs/index.rst

 Colmena provides a few main components to enable building thinking applications:

     #.
 An extensible base class for building thinking applications with a dataflow-like programming model
     #.
-A "Tasks Server" that provides a simplified interface to HPC-ready workflow systems
+A "Task Server" that provides a simplified interface to HPC-ready workflow systems
     #.
 A high-performance queuing system communicating between tasks server(s) from thinking applications

 The `demo applications <https://github.com/exalearn/colmena/tree/master/demo_apps/optimizer-examples>`_